mautic/mautic-documentation/pages/22.Translations/docs.en.md

 GitHub has also an option to search for strings in the repository - it's not particularly good search engine but for this example it works well enough.

-Try searching for 'Dashboard menu' within the Mautic/Mautic repository, as there is special translation for the menu item and another for the Page title.
+Try searching for 'Dashboard menu' within the Mautic/Mautic repository, as there is special translation for the menu item and another for the page title.
 GitHub won't find the right translation when you search for just 'Dashboard' - it requires the full string.
 Next, use the filter to show only INI files.
 Here is the link to the search result:

 [https://github.com/mautic/mautic/search?l=INI&q=Dashboard+menu][github-search]

 The first file found is `app/bundles/DashboardBundle/Translations/en_US/messages.ini` and there is the line `mautic.dashboard.menu.index="Dashboard"` within the file, which is text to override.

+.. vale off
 ### 2 Override the translation

+.. vale on

 The string to override is `mautic.dashboard.menu.index`.